Kareadita/Kavita/CONTRIBUTING.md

 We're always looking for people to help make Kavita even better, there are a number of ways to contribute.

-## Documentation ##
+## Contribute to the Wiki ##

-Setup guides, FAQ, the more information we have on the [wiki](https://wiki.kavitareader.com/contributing) the better.
+Our documentation is a community effort!
+You can fix a typo, clarify a setup step, or add a new FAQ to the wiki.
+The more information we have on the [wiki](https://wiki.kavitareader.com/contributing) the better.

+The docs are maintained in the [Wiki-Nextra](https://github.com/Kareadita/Wiki-Nextra) repository.

 ## Getting Started: Development Setup ##